samsonasik/ErrorHeroModule/README.md

 Introduction
 ------------

-ErrorHeroModule is a module for Error Logging your exception of 'dispatch.error', 'error.render', and PHP Errors ( E_NOTICE, E_USER_DEPRECATED, etc).
+ErrorHeroModule is a module for Error Logging your ZF2/ZF3 Mvc Application for Exceptions of 'dispatch.error', 'error.render', and PHP Errors ( E_NOTICE, E_USER_DEPRECATED, etc).

 Features
 --------